A mom recently shared an experience she had, and she requested that I share it here on Mummy Tales, for the benefit of other parents. So here goes:

 “Take very good care of *Nana.
 She’s a very special girl.
 Watch out for relatives, especially the male ones.
 They tend to abuse our children.
 A normal play time can easily turn into something ugly…”

 My younger brother was temporarily living in our home at the time.
 He and my kids, and my sisters’ kids and just about any other kids belonging to any other relative of ours, are very close.
-He’s good with them, that’s given.
-They have a very fond nick-name for him- Uncle Knoxx – a name I can’t pronounce, and I’ve never cared to ask for its meaning.
+My brother is good with all the kids, no doubt about that.
+They even have a very fond nick-name for him- Uncle Knoxx – a name that I can’t pronounce, and I’ve never cared to ask for its meaning.

-To be honest, none of us has ever thought anything much about the relationship he, and other male family members have with our girl children.
-That is why I didn’t understand why great headteacher’s words got my head spinning so fast I thought it would roll off my neck.
+To be honest, none of us has ever thought anything much about the relationship that he and other male family members have with our girl children.
+That’s why I didn’t understand why the headteacher’s words got my head spinning so fast I thought it would roll off my neck.

 I stopped and asked her to explain why she said that to me.